Kava-Labs/kava/rest_test/how_to_run_dredd_tests.md

 `npm install dredd --global`

-2) Build the test file by running the following from the `debugging_tools` folder:

-`rm test`
-`go build test.go`

-3) Now create the genesis state for the blockchain, start the blockchain, start the rest server, send the required transactions to the blockchain by running the following from the `swagger-ui` directory.
+2) Run the `startchain.sh` script from the `swagger-ui` directory.
+This builds the `test.go` file, creates the genesis state for the blockchain, starts the blockchain, starts the rest server and sends the required transactions to the blockchain.
 **IMPORTANT** - Wait until the script completes before proceeding (takes about 1-2 minutes):

 `./startchain.sh`

-4) Then run the below `dredd` command from the `swagger-ui` folder to run the `dredd` tests.
+3) Then run the below `dredd` command from the `swagger-ui` folder to run the `dredd` tests.
 **When you run the script 62 tests should pass and zero should fail**

 (See `test-results` in the `swagger-ui` for what the `dredd` output should look like.)